 Why is my cheesecake grainy was a frequent question I found myself asking, and one that problem that doesn’t have a blatantly obvious answer.

 Here, I want to talk about the unwanted grainy texture that can sometimes occur with a home-baked cheesecake.
 We will have a look at some of the main causes of grainy cheesecake, in both baked and non-baked cakes, and what you can do to prevent it in the future.

 Cheesecake ingredients – what goes into it?

-The baked cheesecake is basically a combination of cheese and cake-like batter.
-You have some standard ingredients that give this dessert structure, flavor and body.
+The baked cheesecake is essentially a combination of cheese and cake-like batter.
+You have some standard ingredients that give this dessert structure, flavor, and body.
 You have supplementary ingredients that add flavor and depth to your dessert.
-These supplementary ingredients include chocolate, fruit puree and nuts.
+These supplementary ingredients include chocolate, fruit puree, and nuts.
 Of course, these vary, depending on the type of cheesecake you are making.